johnoseni1/Backup-your-notes-on-OS-X-NOTE-TITLE.app-/README.md

 ==============
  Apple doesn't provide a convenient way to export notes from Notes.app, I wrote this AppleScript to make that possible and easier

-It saves each note as `folder_name/note_title.html`, since HTML is the native format.
+Saves each note as `folder_name/note_title.html`, since HTML is the native format.
 Unicode titles work, but I'd adviece not to use path delimiters in titles to avoid problems (`:` and `/`)